darthoctopus/mesa-notes/MESA_notes.md

 **c.** Now, obviously it's not physical to introduce heating into a single mesh point; if you're not careful, this can cause Bad Things to occur (for instance, it may cause your model to go out of hydrostatic equilibrium, or at least give the hydro solver a hard time converging to a consistent state).
 Rather than depositing this extra heat in the central mesh point, introduce smoothing in terms of a half-Gaussian kernel (becomes a Gaussian thanks to spherical symmetry) of fixed fractional radius, which you may optionally define with `x_ctrl(2)`.

 **d.** This extra heating produces "radius inflation".
-The reason why there are papers investigating radius inflation is because inferred transit radii of gas giants are uniformly smaller than predicted otherwise.
-Compare the increase in radius that you obtain from your extra heating to when no extra heating is induced, by plotting curves of $R$ against $t$ for different values of your overall multiplier and smoothing width.
+The reason why there are papers investigating radius inflation at all is because the radii of photometric gas giants, inferred from transit depths, are uniformly larger than predicted from naive modelling.
+Compare the increase in radius that you obtain from your extra heating to when no extra heating is induced, by plotting families of curves of $R$ against $t$ for different values of your overall multiplier `x_ctrl(1)` and smoothing width `x_ctrl(2)`.
 Remember that you will need to set `use_other_energy = .true.` in the `controls` namelist to see an effect.

 ---